Top 6 Kickass Historical Buildings of India to See

 Red Fort is one of India’s most iconic symbols, listed in Delhi on world heritage sites.
 The red fortress reflects the architectural styles of Mughal, Hindu, Islamic, Persian, and Timurid.
 Red fortress on an area of 254 hectares has an octagonal shape.

 It was Persian, European, and Indian works of art used to decorate the Red Fort.
-The Kohinoor diamonds that decorate the red fortress reflect the artwork’s beauty.
+The Kohinoor diamonds that adorn the red fortress reflect the artwork’s beauty.
 Every Indian Independence Day since 1947, the country’s prime minister hoists the national flag at the main gate of the red fortress, the Lahori Gate.